cyx2/mongodb_rust_api_gateway/docs/request_logging.md

 # Request Logging Architecture

-This document captures the structure and rationale behind the per-request logging that now wraps every MongoDB gateway endpoint.
+This document captures the structure and rationale behind the per-request logging that wraps every MongoDB gateway endpoint.
+It serves as both a reference for understanding the current implementation and a guide for extending logging in the future.

 ## Objectives